-The HBC also provides consulting services for researchers wishing to analyze high-throughput biomedical datasets.
+The HBC also provides bioinformatics consulting services to help researchers analyze their high-throughput biomedical datasets.
 We work closely with investigators across a broad range of disciplines from the Harvard and with industry collaborators.
-Projects range from short-term projects (weeks to months) to longer term collaborations (months to years) involving large data sets or multiple omics data types.
-By combining training and consulting activities, our training team members continue to develop their expertise in NGS data analysis through access to real-world data sets and opportunities to apply emerging and best practice methods.
+Projects range from short-term projects (weeks to months) to longer term collaborations (months to years) and may involve large data sets or multiple omics data types.
+By combining training and consulting activities, our training team members continue to develop their expertise in HTS data analysis through access to real-world data sets and opportunities to apply emerging and best practice methods.

 Excellent written and spoken English

-Experience in at least one of the following NGS domains: – Whole genome sequencing – Exome-seq – RNA-seq (bulk/single-cell) – ChIP-seq or ATAC-seq – Other sequencing applications
+Experience in at least one of the following HTS domains: -Whole genome sequencing -Exome-seq -RNA-seq (bulk/single-cell) -ChIP-seq or ATAC-seq -Other sequencing applications

 Proven ability to interpret and analyze large data sets and present results